haskell-perf/graphs/results/TIME-creation.md

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Alga was 1.43 times faster than Containers
+ * Alga was 1.80 times faster than Containers

 ## dff

-Description: Produce a forest, obtainened from a DFS (Deep First Search) of each vertex
+Description: Produce a forest, obtained from a DFS (Deep First Search) of each vertex

 ### Clique
 <TABLE>